xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
-No School!
-It's Sunday!
-Date Mar 6th, 2022
+School's Today!
+It's Monday!
+Date Mar 7th, 2022

 ### Alert: Strong 100km/Hour Wind Gusts